 What can we say about the Nano from Apple?
 Plenty!
 The Nano is the Cadillac of MP3 players and offers a mind blowing amount of features, including an unbeatable user interface unmatched by any other player, the ability to play up to 4,000 songs (16gb), 24 hour battery life, the ability to capture video, FM radio, a pedometer, and even an optional Nike+ accessory which contains a sensor in the sneakers to give you all sorts of feedback on your running.

-It's no suprise Apple has sold so many.
-And although it is the pricest, you defintely will receive a feature packed MP3 player with some interesting fitness options - not found with other MP3 players.
+It's no surprise Apple has sold so many.
+And although it is the pricest, you definitely will receive a feature packed MP3 player with some interesting fitness options - not found with other MP3 players.

 Get more information on the iPod Nano and the best price at Amazon.com